lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 # GCP Keras Deep Learning Research

 This repo contains my research work about DNN algorithms on GCP.
-It's an ongoing task and updates will be made from time to time.
+It's an ongoing research and updates will be made from time to time.

 * About data:
 MINST datset (numbers), Kather dataset (small tissue slides), and CHOL dataset (large tissue slides).